The Late Show (franchise)

-The Late Show is an American late-night talk show franchise on CBS.
+The Late Show is an American late-night talk show franchise that aired on CBS.
 It first aired on August 30, 1993, with host David Letterman, who previously hosted Late Night with David Letterman on NBC from 1982 to 1993.
 Letterman's iteration of the program ran until his retirement in May 2015.
 Comedian Stephen Colbert, best known for his roles on Comedy Central programs The Daily Show and The Colbert Report, assumed hosting duties that September.
-The show originates from the Ed Sullivan Theater in the Theater District of Manhattan, New York, and airs live to tape in most American markets at 11:35 p.m.
+The show originated from the Ed Sullivan Theater in the Theater District of Manhattan, New York City, and aired live to tape in most American markets at 11:35 p.m.
 Eastern and Pacific, 10:35 in the Central and Mountain time zones.

-CBS has announced that it has canceled The Late Show franchise, with the final episode due to air in May 2026, at the conclusion of Colbert's eleventh season.
+CBS announced in 2025 that it was canceling The Late Show franchise, with the series finale airing on May 21, 2026, at the conclusion of Colbert's eleventh season.

 History

 Prior to the Late Show

 CBS had previously attempted late-night talk shows with The Merv Griffin Show (1969–1972) and The Pat Sajak Show (1989–1990) but neither were able to compete with NBC's The Tonight Show Starring Johnny Carson and were cancelled; Griffin's for editorial disputes with the network (he would go on to continue the show in syndication for 14 more years), and Sajak's for low ratings.
-For most of the 20 years preceding Late Show, CBS's late night fare consisted of movies, re-runs, imported Canadian dramas and specialty programming packaged under the titles CBS Late Night and Crimetime After Primetime and broadcast to middling ratings, competing against The Tonight Show and, in its last years, the upstart success of a syndicated series, The Arsenio Hall Show, which began airing in January 1989.
+For most of the 20 years preceding Late Show, CBS's late-night fare consisted of movies, re-runs, imported Canadian dramas and specialty programming packaged under the titles CBS Late Night and Crimetime After Primetime and broadcast to middling ratings, competing against The Tonight Show and, in its last years, the upstart success of a syndicated series, The Arsenio Hall Show, which began airing in January 1989.
 Before Letterman's arrival, CBS' New York flagship, WCBS-TV, specifically used the Late Show name for its late-night movie programming.